dracula/netbeans/README.md

 The Dracula for Netbeans looks best when combined with [Darcula LAF](http://plugins.netbeans.org/plugin/62424/darcula-laf-for-netbeans).

 ## Contribute
-Netbeans supports many languages so any help adapting the Dracula to more languages is welcome.
+Netbeans supports many languages so any help adapting the theme to more languages is welcome.

 ## Thanks
 Thanks to: